-LOOK TO YOUR SUBSORIPTIONS,
+LOOK TO YOUR SUBSCRIPTIONS.

-Subscribers are particularly requested to note the ex-pirations of their subscriptions, and to forward what is due for the ensuing year, without further reminder from this office.
+Subscribers are particularly requested to note the ex-pirations of their sub-criptions, and to forward what is due for the ensuing-year, without further reminder from

-Upon the margin of each paper, or upon the wrapper, will be found a statement of the time to which payment has been made.
+Upon the margin of each paper, or upon we wrapper, will be found a statement of the time to which payment has been made.
 For instance, if John Smith has paid to 1 Dec.
 1871, it will be mailed, "J. Smith 1 Dec 1."
 If he has only paid to 1 Dec.
-1870, it will stand thus: "J. (Jmith 1 Dec 0."
+1870, it will stand thus: "J. Smith 1 Dec 0."

-CHICAGO, GATURDAY, APRIL 10, 1875.
+CHICAGO, SATURDAY, APRIL 10, 1875.